 The PCB and schematic are available for our Laser Diode Protection Circuit, and you can order all the parts from our Mouser Project.
 You may have many of the parts already, and the board is 100% through-hole so you can hack it to your hearts content.

 Many folks use this circuit, I first saw it in the paper by MacAdam et al., and subsequently in a design specified by Todd Meyrath.
 Please correct me if I should cite someone else.

 420 nm light passes through a diffraction grating after being generated by pumping rubidium vapor with 780 nm and 776 nm light.
 The pump beam appears very dim near the second order diffraction beam.

-The first paper from the Photonics and Quantum Optics Lab at Pacific University appeared today in the American Journal of Physics: Collimated blue light generation in rubidium vapor.
+The first paper from the Photonics and Quantum Optics Lab at Pacific University appeared today in the American Journal of Physics: Collimated blue light generation in rubidium vapor and [PDF].
 Congratulations to my student coauthors and our collaborators at the University of Portland!